credebl/docs/src/content/docs/en/userguide/ui-flow.md

 - After choosing this method for verification, first you have to select the schema for which you want to do the verification.
 Once you select the schema, the associated credential definitions to that schema will be displayed at the bottom.
 Then you have to select the credential definition of choice, using the checkbox at the and click on the Continue button.
 - Now, you will see the Attributes associated with that schema, here you have to select the attributes you want to verify.
 Once the selection is done, you have to click on the Continue button.
 - Here on the new screen, you will see the field of entering the email address.
 At least one email address is mandatory for the verification process to begin, you can add multiple addresses at the run time.
 After entering the email id, you have to click on the Request Proof button.
-- On the mobile side, User will receive the Proof Request in the application, the user has to view the request and choose the operations to perform.
+- On the mobile side, you will receive the Proof Request in the application, you have to view the request and choose the operations to perform.
 Operation is to either share the requested information or to decline the request.

 ## 2. Workflow with the W3C standards